monsoonmaelstrom/book2/book2.md

 The quiet stretches across the hall.
 Everyone is eager to hear what’s going on.

-“Alexandria Raidane of Avonare and Commander Melbrin are here today with an accusation of espionage and a failed assassination attempt by Dairuvar and General Iverson against Alexandria Raidane,” Commander Selby begins, pitching his voice to carry.
+“Alexandria Raidane, of Avonare, and Commander Melbrin are here today with an accusation of espionage and a failed assassination attempt by Dairuvar and General Iverson against Alexandria Raidane,” Commander Selby states, pitching his voice to carry.

 I make sure my face still betrays no expression as he finishes with his first statement.
 I see a dark haired head begin scanning the room before finding me.
 John.
 He looks at my mother again, and then back at me before refocusing on the proceedings at the front.
 I see several others scattered throughout the room doing the same thing.